Ear Mites In Cats: 3 Major Causes And Symptoms

 Ans.
 First, clean the ear and get rid of as many critters as possible.
 Next, apply a few drops of ear mite medicine into the external ear canal and massage gently with a cotton swab.
 Treatment of mites and repeat the process every day until the ear discharge.

-Ear mites in cats are common but can cause severe irritation and are exceptionally infectious.
-Fortunately, they are effectively treatable.
-Assuming you notice any symptoms of ear disturbance, for example, head shaking, scratching, or inflammation; you should get your cat examined and treated promptly to avoid secondary infections or skin lesions.
+Assuming you notice any symptoms of ear disturbance, for example, head shaking, scratching, or inflammation; you should get your cat examined and treated promptly to avoid secondary infections or skin lesions as soon as possible.